GREEN Energy in the Air

 The nations that have achieved the most success with wind power, as far as wind representing a major source of energy production for the entire country, are all European nations.
 Denmark, Portugal, the UK, Ireland, and Germany, are global leaders in wind farms producing a large share of their countries' energy needs; in no small part due to their national investment in offshore wind farms.
 The UK uses energy from wind farms for 20% of the UK's electricity needs; while Germany, Ireland, and Portugal, all have wind powering over 25% of these countries' grids; and Denmark is at 40%.
 Scotland was the first country in the world to power 100% of their country's electricity for a day with wind energy alone.

 Wind farms have seen success outside of Europe, as well.
-In the U.S., installation of new capacity for energy generation has seen wind farm energy finally outpacing that of natural gas.
+In the U.S., the installation of new capacity for energy generation has seen wind farm energy finally outpacing that of natural gas.
 In Europe, new wind has been the leading source of new energy capacity installed for many years, especially because Europe has embraced offshore wind farms.
 Over 100 nations around the world are now using wind energy as an energy source for their countries.
-However, wind energy still only accounts for a little over 5% of overall global electricity generation – a statistic that will grow quickly as more global wind farm capacity is added.
+However, wind energy still only accounts for a little over 5% of overall global electricity generation - a statistic that will grow quickly as more global wind farm capacity is added.

 Please click & read: